How to Get Rid of Termites in Your Florida Home

 - Crawl space.
 These tend to be damp and dark, creating the perfect living conditions for termites.
 Sometimes a crawl space is very narrow or doesn’t get much light, so you might want to let a professional handle crawl space termite treatment.

 - Your foundation.
 Walk around the base of your foundation.
 Anywhere that your wood foundation touches the soil is a place to start searching for termites.

 - Attic.
 Walk through your attic.
 Look for termites and tap the wood with a screwdriver to see if it sounds hollow.

 - Holes in concrete.
-Sometimes termites will live in holes that aren’t in wood, so be sure to check your driveway or walkways for holes and termites.
+Sometimes termites will live in holes that aren’t in wood, so be sure to check your driveway or walkways for holes.